What to Pack On a Day Hike with Toddlers | Essential Hiking Gear for Kids

-It’s no secret that I love hiking with my kids.
-I always try to be prepared on our hikes without overpacking and having to carry a ton of weight.
-I put together a list of hiking gear for kids that I bring and I find important to have with us when out in the backcountry.
+I always try to be prepared and am strategic about what to pack on a day hike without overpacking and having to carry a ton of weight.
+I put together a list of hiking gear for adults as well as hiking gear for kids that I bring and I find important to have with us when out in the backcountry.

 It’s important to keep in mind that the specific items you’ll need can vary depending on factors like the age of the children, the length of the hike, the weather conditions, and the difficulty and remoteness of the trail.
-That said, here are some general things you might want to consider:
+So be sure to familiarize yourself with the area you will be hiking in and the trail and weather conditions for when you will be hiking.
+This way you will be prepared and know exactly what to pack on a day hike!

 *Some of the links shared in this post may be affiliate links meaning I make a small commission off of your purchase (with no extra cost to you).
 This allows me to continue to create free content for my readers.
 Thank you for your continued support!